Prompt Engineering at Runtime

 -

-Below the user prompt, you can select the context entity.
-Search for Product and select the entity that was created in the previous section.
-When starting from the Blank GenAI App, this should be MyFirstModule.Product.
+Above the user prompt, select the context entity.
+Search for the Product entity that you created previously.

 In the background, the system checks whether all prompt variables can be matched to attributes in the selected entity.
 If any variable names do not match the attribute names exactly, a warning message is displayed.
-Below the list of variables, you may see an informational message indicating that not all attributes are being used as variables.
-This is simply a helpful reminder in case you unintentionally missed a variable.
+Below the list of variables, you may see a message indicating that not all attributes are being used as variables.
+This is a helpful reminder in case you missed a variable.
 In this example, the

 Navigate back to the Agent Overview through the breadcrumb.